You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to stay authentic or true to oneself, especially in the face of pressure to conform.
-While the words "real" and "keep" have literal meanings, the phrase itself conveys a figurative idea about authenticity.
+While the words "real" and "keep" have literal meanings, the idiom itself conveys a figurative idea about authenticity.

 Origin: